-The z13, z13s, or LinuxONE system provide support for several features that are very helpful in many customer environments.
+The z14 or LinuxONE system provides support for several features that are very helpful in many customer environments.
 However, these features are not recommended in a secure environment.
 As a result, the TOE provides security related controls to disable such features assuring separation of the logical partition(s).
 The security related controls are outlined below: